-As discussed in section 4.6.1, human data for oral exposures to dichloromethane are limited to case reports involving intentional (i.e., suicidal) or accidental, acute ingestion exposures (Chang et al., 1999; Hughes and Tracey, 1993).
-Reported effects reflect frank toxicity from very high doses, such as marked CNS depression, injury to the gastrointestinal tract, liver and kidney failure, coma, and death.
+As discussed in Section 4.6.1, human data for oral exposures to dichloromethane are limited to case reports involving intentional (i.e., suicidal) or accidental, acute ingestion exposures (Chang et al., 1999; Hughes and Tracey, 1993).
+Reported effects reflect frank toxicity from very high doses such as marked CNS depression, injury to the gastrointestinal tract, liver and kidney failure, coma, and death.
 No studies of human chronic oral exposures are available.
 In the absence of adequate studies evaluating possible health effects in humans repeatedly exposed to dichloromethane via the oral route, the results from the chronic laboratory animal studies are assumed to be relevant to humans.

-The database of laboratory animal oral exposure studies includes 90-day (Kirschman et al., 1986) and 2-year drinking water toxicity studies in F344 rats (Serota et al., 1986a) and B6C3F1 mice (Serota et al., 1986b).
-A reproductive study exposed Charles River CD rats via gavage before mating (General Electric Co., 1976), and a developmental study exposed F344 rats via gavage during GDs 6-19 (Narotsky and Kavlock, 1995).
+The database of laboratory animal oral exposure studies includes 90-day (Kirschman et al., 1986) and 2-year drinking water toxicity studies in F344 rats (Serota et al., 1986a) and B6C3F1 mice (Serota et al., 1986b; Hazleton Laboratories, 1983).
+A reproductive study exposed Charles River CD rats via gavage before mating (General Electric Company, 1976), and a developmental study exposed F344 rats via gavage during GDs 6-19 (Narotsky and Kavlock, 1995).
 A 14-day gavage study examined neurotoxicity in F344 rats (Moser et al., 1995).

-Hepatic effects (hepatic vacuolation, nonneoplastic liver foci) are the critical dosedependent noncancer effects associated with oral exposure to dichloromethane (see Table 4-35).
-The 90-day drinking water toxicity study in F344 rats (Kirschman et al., 1986) reported significant increases in hepatocyte vacuolation and necrosis in animals dosed between 166 - 1200 mg/kg-day (males) or 200 - 1469 mg/kg-day (females).
+Hepatic effects (hepatic vacuolation, liver foci) are the primary dose-dependent noncancer effects associated with oral exposure to dichloromethane (see Table 4-35).
+The 90day drinking water toxicity study in F344 rats (Kirschman et al., 1986) reported significant increases in hepatocyte vacuolation and necrosis in animals dosed between 166 and 1,200 mg/kg-day (males) or 200 and 1,469 mg/kg-day (females).
 These doses were used to develop dosing levels for the 104-week drinking water study (Serota et al., 1986a).
-The 104-week drinking water study of F344 rats (Serota et al., 1986a) provides adequate data to describe doseresponse relationships for nonneoplastic liver lesions from chronic oral exposure to dichloromethane (e.g., includes four exposure levels and a control group).
-In this study, rats dosed at 50 mg/kg-day or higher in both sexes had increased fatty livers, but quantitative data were not provided by the authors.
+The 104-week drinking water study of F344 rats (Serota et al., 1986a) provides adequate data to describe doseresponse relationships for liver lesions from chronic oral exposure to dichloromethane (e.g., includes four exposure levels and a control group).
+In this study, rats dosed at \geq 50 mg/kg-day in both sexes had increased fatty livers, but quantitative data were not provided by the authors.
 Liver lesions, described as foci or areas of cellular alteration, were also seen in this study in the same dose groups in which the fatty changes had occurred.
-A limitation of this study is that Serota et al (1986a) did not describe the evaluation of the altered foci in detail.
+A limitation of this study is that Serota et al. (1986a) did not describe the evaluation of the altered foci in detail.
 However, increases in altered foci did not correspond to tumor rate incidences in either male or female rats.
 Instead, the altered foci correlated more closely to fatty liver incidence changes for both sexes in the rats.
 Altered foci could range from a focal fatty change (nonneoplastic) to an enzymatic altered foci change (neoplastic) (Goodman et al., 1994).
-Several lines of evidence were considered in determining whether the lesions should be characterized as nonneoplastic or neoplastic: 1) There is a congruence between the incidence of this lesion and the incidence of the fatty liver in the study by Serota et al. (1986a); 2) At higher doses, hepatocyte vacuolation and hepatocyte necrosis were seen (Kirschman et al., 1986; Berman et al., 1995); and 3) there is no clear indication that these altered foci progress to liver tumors since the rate of increased foci did not correlate with liver tumor increases in either male or female rats.
-Based on these observations, the altered foci were determined to be more likely to be representative of a focal fatty change (nonneoplastic) than a neoplastic event.
+Several lines of evidence were considered in determining whether the lesions should be characterized as nonneoplastic or neoplastic: (1) there is a congruence between the incidence of this lesion and the incidence of the fatty liver in the study by Serota et al. (1986a), (2) at higher doses, hepatocyte vacuolation and hepatocyte necrosis were seen (Berman et al., 1995; Kirschman et al., 1986), and (3) there is no clear indication that these altered foci progress to liver tumors since the rate of increased foci did not correlate with liver tumor increases in either male or female rats.
+Based on these observations, EPA concluded that the altered foci were more likely to be representative of a focal fatty change (nonneoplastic) than a neoplastic event.